ganewto/amazon-invoice-downloader/README.md

 - Digital invoice downloads

-- Downloads from other pages (subscriptions, etc0 supported
+- Downloads from other pages (subscriptions, etc) supported